davejachimiak/codebreaker/README.md

 To play, have at least Ruby 1.8.7 installed, clone, and run 'bin/codebreaker' from the project directory.

-##This Version: guess validation
+##This version: guess validation feature
-###includes previous versions: original
+###Includes previous versions: original

-This feature was very basic.
-No new step definitions needed to be added for this feature.
-Check out the bottom of the codebreaker submits guess feature for guess validation scenarios.
-Check out the game spec and game.rb to see how the guess validation feature was implemented.
-The digit options in bin/codebreaker now include all digits (was 1-6) as to not complicate the validation feature.
+This feature is basic.
+No new step definitions were added.
+See the bottom of the codebreaker submits guess feature for guess validation scenarios.
+See the game spec and game.rb to see how the guess validation feature was implemented.
+The digit options in bin/codebreaker now include all digits (was 1-6) as to not complicate this particular story.